 Kai is on a mission to put an end to those cheesy “MySpace” self portraits that are usually taken in bathroom mirrors with his witty video tutorial on taking self portraits that don’t stink—no pun intended.
-He covers a few different scenarios in the seven-minute long tutorial and offers up plenty of solid advice alongside a healthy dose of humor.
-Even if you’re not interested in self-portraiture, this video is worth your time purely for it’s comedic factor.
+He covers a few different scenarios in the seven-minute tutorial and offers up plenty of solid advice alongside a healthy dose of humor.
+Even if you’re not interested in self-portraiture, this video is worth your time purely for its comedic factor.
 Enjoy it here:

 And if you would like to get on the path to better self portraits, here are a few things Kai suggests to get you started:

-- Always pay attention to your surrounding as these elements will become the background to your portrait.
+- Always pay attention to your surroundings, as these elements will become the background to your portrait.

-“Photograph how you really feel in the context of the environment you are in”
+“Photograph how you really feel in the context of the environment you’re in.”

 - Don’t forget about the lighting.
-Make sure you take your photograph in lighting that will keep shadows from becoming overbearing and will also properly illuminate the scene.
+Make sure you take your photograph in lighting that keeps shadows from becoming overbearing and also properly illuminates the scene.

-No more excuses, get out there and take a self portrait the right way, even if it is just for using on social networking websites.
+No more excuses!
+Get out there and take a self portrait the right way, even if it’s just for using on social networking websites.